-BA (McGill), JD (Queen’s)
+BA (McGill), International Public Law (Herstmonceaux), JD (Queen’s)

-David Carter completed his JD law degree at Queen’s University, which included a certificate in International Public Law at Herstmonceaux Castle, in East Sussex, England.
+Mr. Carter completed his JD law degree at Queen’s University, which included a certificate in International Public Law at Herstmonceaux Castle, in East Sussex, England.
 Before attending Queen’s, Mr. Carter received a BA from McGill University with a double major in Economics and History.